- Everything you need to know about safe sleep for infants

-When my daughter was 8 months old, we hired a pediatric sleep consultant.
+When my daughter was 8 months old, we hired a baby sleep consultant.
 Before you cast aspersions please understand: We were not of sound mind.
 Eight months of waking 4-8 times per night will do that to people.
 Also, she didn’t just wake up and go back to sleep.
 We’d have to rock her, sing songs, and summon all the deities to get her to sleep again.
 When my 8 month old simply would not fall asleep, we started having insane ideas: We texted my pharmacist friend to ask about lacing my nipples with Benadryl.

 Then we turned on each other.
 Each night finding new and ridiculous ways to blame each other for the baby’s sleep, when in truth she was a terrible sleeper and it was only her fault.
 That’s right.
 Hindsight being 20/20, I’m placing the blame squarely where it should have always been: the baby.
 She was the worst.